moonshine-software/doc/en/security/authentication.md

 <a name="2fa"></a>
 ## Two-factor authentication

-For added security, you can set up two-factor authentication:
+For added security, you can set up two-factor authentication.

 ```shell
 composer require moonshine/two-factor